Samsung/tizen-docs/docs/application/web/guides/machine-learning/tensors.md

     ```

  > [!NOTE]
- >
- > One `TensorsInfo` object can store information on up to 16 tensors.
+ > A single `TensorsInfo` object can store information about up to 16 tensors.

 3. You can modify tensor's parameters with help of `setTensorName`, `setTensorType`, and `setDimensions`: